Legalism (Chinese philosophy): Legalists or administrators

-Fa method, or Shu technique as termed in the Han Feizi, help Shen Buhai and his ruler interpret information, define qualifications and duties, and make it more difficult for ministers to lie.
-Although seeking more law, the Han Feizi comes from an environment of dangerous ministers seeking to reward and punish.
-Like Shen Buhai, this makes it more concerned with managing ministers than the people, and monopolization the key to power.
-It advocates legal reform as facilitating standardized technical procedure in streamlining ministerial operations.
+The Fa method, or the Shu technique as termed in the Han Feizi, helps Shen Buhai and his ruler interpret information, define qualifications and duties, and make it more difficult for ministers to lie.
+The Han Feizi advocates legal reform as facilitating standardized technical procedures in streamlining ministerial operations.
+Although seeking more law, Han Fei comes from an environment of dangerous ministers seeking to reward and punish.
+Like Shen Buhai, this makes him more concerned with managing ministers than the people, and monopolization the key to power.

 The Han Feizi's choice to include law is not accidental, and is at least indirectly intended to benefit the people, insomuch as the state is benefited by way of order.
 It can (or has, by a law expert rather than Sinologist) be compared to a legislative rule of law inasmuch as it develops beyond purposes serving those of simply the ruler, operating separately from him once established.
 Han Fei says: "The enlightened ruler governs his officials; he does not govern the people."
 The ruler cannot jointly govern the people in a large state.
 Nor can his direct subordinates themselves do it.
 The ruler wields methods to control officials.